fabiankaraben/nodejs-mini-projects/README.md

     intermediate/34-worker-threads-pool

 35. **CI/CD Pipeline Config**
-    This is a deployable app in Node.js with TypeScript, with GitHub Actions YAML for CI/CD, Express API, tests, and Docker/Kubernetes for automation practice.
+    This is a deployable app in Node.js with TypeScript, with GitHub Actions YAML for CI/CD, Express API, tests, and Docker deployment for automation practice.
     intermediate/35-ci-cd-pipeline-config

 36. **OpenAPI Generator**